FindArticles FindArticles

 Table of Contents

-• How the measurements stack up
+• How the measurements compare

 • Bottom line: how thin is thin enough?

-The iPhone Air lands at 0.22 inch (5.64 mm).
-In plain terms, that makes the Air about 28% thinner than the iPhone 16 and iPhone 17, and roughly 36% thinner than the 17 Pro models.
-The gap between the 17 Pro (0.34 in) and the mainstream 16/17 (0.31 in) is 0.03 inch—close to a millimeter—enough to notice side-by-side, especially around the frame.
+The iPhone Air clocks in at 0.22 inch (5.64 mm).
+Put another way, that makes the Air approximately 28% thinner than the iPhone 16 and iPhone 17, and around 36% thinner than the 17 Pro models.
+The discrepancy between the 17 Pro’s 0.34 inch and the 16/17’s 0.31 inch is 0.03 inch, which is nearly a millimeter and enough to tell side-by-side, particularly around the frame.

 Bottom line: how thin is thin enough?